telerik/blazor-docs/knowledge-base/common-validation-error-in-tooltip.md

 ---
 title: ValidationMessage as Tooltip
-description: How to show validation errors and messages in a tooltip
+description: How to show validation errors and messages in a tooltip.
 type: how-to
 page_title: Validation error in tooltip
 slug: common-kb-validation-error-in-tooltip